amorist/awesome/README.md

 - [RasaHQ/rasa](https://github.com/RasaHQ/rasa) - 💬   Open source machine learning framework to automate text- and voice-based conversations: NLU, dialogue management, connect to Slack, Facebook, and more - Create chatbots and voice assistants
 - [karpathy/minGPT](https://github.com/karpathy/minGPT) - A minimal PyTorch re-implementation of the OpenAI GPT (Generative Pretrained Transformer) training
 - [DSP-8192/HuoZiYinShua](https://github.com/DSP-8192/HuoZiYinShua) - （鬼畜用）活字印刷生成器
-- [ThioJoe/Auto-Synced-Translated-Dubs](https://github.com/ThioJoe/Auto-Synced-Translated-Dubs) - Automatically translates the text of a video based on a subtitle file, and also uses AI voice to dub the video, and synced using the subtitle's timings
+- [ThioJoe/Auto-Synced-Translated-Dubs](https://github.com/ThioJoe/Auto-Synced-Translated-Dubs) - Automatically translates the text of a video based on a subtitle file, and then uses AI voice services to create a new dubbed & translated audio track where the speech is synced using the subtitle's t
 - [openai/tiktoken](https://github.com/openai/tiktoken) - tiktoken is a fast BPE tokeniser for use with OpenAI's models.
 - [serengil/deepface](https://github.com/serengil/deepface) - A Lightweight Face Recognition and Facial Attribute Analysis (Age, Gender, Emotion and Race) Library for Python
 - [TachibanaYoshino/AnimeGANv3](https://github.com/TachibanaYoshino/AnimeGANv3) - Use AnimeGANv3 to make your own animation works, including turning photos or videos into anime.